Lester Collins (landscape architect): Career

-He developed and directed Innisfree Garden in Millbrook, New York, over 55 years, using his knowledge of Chinese garden design.
+He developed and directed Innisfree Garden in Millbrook, New York, for over 55 years, using his knowledge of Chinese garden design.
 Collins died of cancer at the age of 79 in Sharon, Connecticut.

 Awards and honors

 In 1964, Collins was named a Fellow of the American Society of Landscape Architects.
 Innisfree Garden was listed on the National Register of Historic Places in 2019.